Updated April 9, 2019

 AWS offers Direct Connect, which allows you to create a private leased line to AWS from a partner carrier facility.
 You can either directly connect to this facility at 1 or 10 Gbps or work with an AWS Partner to facilitate a connection to your premises at speeds from 50 Mbit/s.
 You can access remote regions through a Direct Connect Gateway.

-GCP offers Cloud Interconnect – Dedicated, which allows you to create direct physical connectivity into your GCP VPC environment from a partner facility in 10 Gbps increments.
+Google Cloud offers Dedicated Interconnect, which allows you to create direct physical connectivity into your GCP VPC environment from a partner facility in 10 Gbps increments.
 With Partner Interconnect you can use a partner service to facilitate a connection at speeds from 50 Mbit/s.
 With Cloud Router you can choose if you want to have access regionally or to your VPC globally.

 High speed connectivity to other cloud services